Controlling of core processes

 (1) At regular intervals of three to five years - depending on the management's assessment of the necessity - a new fundamental analysis of the strategic issues and developments that are important for the group of companies is carried out.
 This includes a review of the stakeholder groups that are relevant to us and which should be included in the strategic process.

 (2) Process and steps in strategy development (medium-term planning = approximately four years):

 - Stakeholder analysis: Review of stakeholder groups ➡︎ Summary of expectations, requirements, opportunities and risks from the current stakeholder dialogue ➡︎ Identification of stakeholder groups that must be included

 - Materiality analysis: Environmental analysis, business analysis, analysis of stakeholder expectations ➡︎ Compilation of all topics ➡︎ Clustering of topics into groups ➡︎ Evaluation and summary in a matrix ➡︎ Review according to the completeness principle ➡︎ Final definition of the main issues to be included in the report

 - SWOT analysis for the most significant topics

 - Redefinition/definition of fields of action

 - Elaboration of management approaches for the action fields.
-The long-term goals and derived measures for the selected fields of action are then developed by the Sustainability Working Group and approved by the Management Board and Supervisory Board of Uelzena eG.
+The long-term goals and derived measures for the selected fields of action are then developed by the Sustainability Working Group.

 (4) The second element in the annual planning process is the preparation of a revolving medium-term financial plan or forecast which brings together the various sub-plans and ensures economic viability (and survival).
 In this way it also ensures that the annual plans and objectives are consistent with the strategy and medium-term planning.